 5. Go seal spotting at Mutton Cove near Godrevy

 Walk around the headland, past the lighthouse at Godrevy to find Mutton Cove.
 You can’t walk down so you’ll need a pair of binoculars.
 Seal pups are born over autumn and early winter, we recommend visiting between September and February if you desperately want to see one.
 There also plenty of boat trips from St Ives that will give a tour of these popular seal spots.
 It's hard to describe the feeling when you get up close but it resembles extreme excitement.
+Or just watch the boats come and go on St Ives webcam.

 6. Watch a Rogue Theatre production in the dark in Tehidy Woods